 Bike-a-thons are great fundraisers because not only are they bringing money in to support your charity or organization, but they also provide an opportunity for members of your group and community to interact in a fun, social environment while increasing community awareness about your cause.

 Following your bike-a-thon (or at the close of the Bike to Work Day or Week fundraising event), invite supporters to a community picnic or BBQ.
 Food and drinks can be provided at no cost to your hard-peddling bikers and sold to family and friends who come out to watch and enjoy.
 Much of the food can be donated by local businesses via in-kind donations, and in return, they are given a sponsorship that provides the visibility they deserve.
-Perhaps a local band is interested in performing.
+Perhaps you can find local bands that are interested in performing.
 Solicit other fun prizes from the community and host a fundraising raffle or silent auction to bring in additional funds.
 Raffle items could include: restaurant and retail gift certificates, a free month membership at a local gym, free bike-tuning, free massage to work out those sore muscles after all that biking, and more.

 Alternative Bike Fundraising Idea: Bike to Work Week Fundraiser